Updated July 18, 2023

 Major techniques adopted while undertaking bottom fishing can be broadly classified into two techniques:

-Benefits of Bottom Fishing
+Advantages of Bottom Fishing

-Bottom Fishing offers multiple advantages.
-Few noteworthy points are enumerated below:
+Bottom Fishing offers multiple advantages:

 - It can be supported by technical setups where security is deemed oversold on multiple time frames due to heavy selling without any underlying change in its fundamentals and business prospects.